image

 • Headaches

-Ayurvedic Yoga Massage (AYM) originated in the early 1980s when Master Kusum Modak, at this time a dedicated pupil, embarked on her transformative yoga journey in Pune, India.
-During this pivotal period, she was deeply influenced by her two revered mentors who would shape the future of her holistic bodywork:
+Ayurvedic Yoga Massage (AYM) originated in the early 1980s when Master Kusum Modak embarked on her transformative yoga journey in Pune, India, as a devoted pupil of BKS Iyengar.
+During this formative period, she was deeply influenced by two revered mentors who shaped her vision of holistic bodywork:

 BKS Iyengar: A Yoga Luminary

-Based in Pune, BKS Iyengar, widely acclaimed as a luminary in the field of Hatha yoga, shared his profound knowledge of yoga with a focus on precise alignments and pranayama techniques.
-His teachings immensely impacted Kusum Modak’s approach to bodywork, and formed a solid foundation for the development of the AYM method.
+Based in Pune, BKS Iyengar, celebrated worldwide as a pioneer of Hatha yoga, imparted profound teachings on precise alignments and the art of pranayama.
+His influence laid a strong foundation for Kusum Modak’s approach to bodywork, particularly inspiring the development of the Assisted Yoga Stretches that are fundamental to the AYM method.

 Vasudev Limaye: A Legacy of Healing